Reminiscent of Monet, flowering waterlilies float serenely

-In loving memory of James Farthing 1929 – 2017
+Beloved Father James Farthing 1929 – 2017

 A poem can express innermost emotions after the loss of a loved one or friend.

 My poetry is written to be gently uplifting and evocative reminding the reader or listeners of the loved one or friend’s love of the Norfolk Broads.

-My poems have been very well recieved at both church and crematorium services, adding a very personal accolade.
+My poems have been very well received at both church and crematorium services, adding a very personal accolade.

-The poem is placed in a protective cellophane wrapper and posted in a cardboard backed envelope.
+CARD – Printed on 240gsm high quality lightly textured ivory matte A4 card (frame not included).
+The poem is placed in a protective cellophane wrapper and posted flat in a cardboard backed envelope.

-PAPER SCROLL & BOX – Printed on 100gsm high quality lightly textured ivory matte A4 paper.
-Tied with navy ribbon in an ivory card presentation box.
+PAPER SCROLL & PRESENTATION BOX – Printed on 100gsm high quality lightly textured ivory matte A4 paper, tied with navy ribbon in an ivory card presentation box.